Project-Books/book-project/STYLEGUIDE.md

 }
 ```

-Hoewver, for fields, multiple annotations can be on the same line:
+However, for fields, multiple annotations can be on the same line:
 ```java
 @NotNull @VisibleForTesting String authorFirstName;
 ```